 If you have never cloth diapered a baby or known anyone who has, you might have some preconceived notions about what it’s all about.
 But what you think you know is probably based on old-fashioned cloth diapering like your grandmother did.
 Things have changed a lot in the world of cloth diapering, so let’s dispell some myths and talk about the reality of modern cloth diapering!

 Cloth diapers have come a LONG way since your grandma used them!
-First of all, they don’t make those plastic, elastic pants to go over the cloth anymore.
+First of all, they don’t make those plastic, elastic-legged pants to go over the cloth anymore.
 Instead, the outside cover of modern cloth diapers is a soft, waterproof fabric called PUL.
 PUL comes in a plethora of colors, patterns, prints, and designs.
 If you like picking out baby clothes, cloth diapers will open up a whole new avenue for coordinating your baby’s wardrobe.
 I am not a person with much fashion sense, so I was able to keep it pretty reigned in.
-But you should know that buying adorable cloth diapers seems to become a bit of an obsession for some folks.
-(There are worse things!)
-As for cloth diapers being gross, well, they are gross, because babies pee and poop in them.
-But they are no yuckier than disposable dipes.
-In fact, I personally think that disposable diapers stink more, but I have no scientific evidence of this.
-Just personal experience and a pretty sensitive sniffer.
+But you should know that buying adorable cloth diapers seems to become a bit of an obsession for some mamas.
+There are worse things!

 Myth #2 Only super crunchy moms cloth diaper